Skip to main content

 new DataFilterExtension({filterSize, fp64});

-• fp64 (Boolean) - if true, use 64-bit precision instead of 32-bit.
+• fp64 (boolean) - if true, use 64-bit precision instead of 32-bit.
 Default false.
 See the "remarks" section below for use cases and limitations.

-• countItems (Boolean) - if true, reports the number of filtered objects with the onFilteredItemsChange callback.
+• countItems (boolean) - if true, reports the number of filtered objects with the onFilteredItemsChange callback.
 Default false.

 Layer Properties